 Investigation Update: Monday, August 13, 2018, officers assigned to the Boston Police Homicide Unit and Fugitive Unit located Frederick O. Reynoso, 26 of Roslindale, in the area of Aldrich Street in Roslindale and placed him under arrest in the connection to an ongoing homicide investigation.
 The suspect will be arraigned in West Roxbury District Court on charges of Murder and Armed Robbery.

 The original facts surrounding the incident area as follows: At about 10:49 PM on Tuesday, June 5, 2018, officers assigned to District C-11 (Dorchester) responded to a call for a person shot in the area of 34 Claybourne Street in Dorchester.
 On arrival, officers located a male victim in his twenties suffering from an apparent gunshot wound.
 The victim was pronounced deceased on scene.

-Investigators assigned to the BPD’s Fatal Motor Vehicle Collision Team are actively investigating the facts and circumstances surrounding this incident and believe a motor vehicle or motor vehicles may have been in the area at time of the accident.
-Anyone with information relative to these vehicles is strongly urged to contact Boston Police Homicide Detectives at (617) 343-4470.
+The Boston Police Department is actively investigating the facts and circumstances surrounding this incident.
+Anyone with information is strongly urged to contact Boston Police Homicide Detectives at (617) 343-4470.

 Community members wishing to assist this investigation anonymously can do so by calling the CrimeStoppers Tip Line at 1 (800) 494-TIPS or by texting the word ‘TIP’ to CRIME (27463).
 The Boston Police Department will stringently guard and protect the identities of all those who wish to help this investigation in an anonymous manner.